 What is a Pedestrian Accident?

-A pedestrian accident is an accident involving someone negligently driving their vehicle causing a collision with a person.
-Pedestrian accidents can occur on the sidewalk, in the road, or in an open area where people and cars roam freely.
+A pedestrian accident occurs when a negligent car driver, motorcycle rider, or bicyclist causes a collision with a person not in a vehicle.
+Pedestrian accidents can occur on the sidewalk, on the road, or in an open area where people and vehicles roam freely.
 A pedestrian accident can also involve roller bladders or skateboarders.
 Some severe pedestrian accidents could result in fatalities, but most lead to minor or moderate injuries.

-While a pedestrian accident could result in the victim’s death, it might be as simple as bumping into a bicycle.
-No matter the severity of the accident, the injured party may recover compensation for their injuries or losses.
+While a pedestrian accident could result in the victim’s death, it might be as simple as being bumped into or brushed by a bicycle.
+No matter the accident’s severity, the injured party may recover compensation for their injuries or losses.

 When an accident occurs, the injured party may be able to recover compensation for their injuries.
-A seasoned Indianapolis pedestrian accident lawyer needs to prove negligence in order to recover compensation for the injured party.
+A seasoned Indianapolis pedestrian accident lawyer needs to prove negligence to recover compensation for the injured party.
 We will work with you to build you a strong case so you focus on your recovery while we take all the necessary steps to obtain the damages you deserve.

 - The offending party had a duty of care to uphold